 Prof. Cortina’s major research revolves around the understanding of children’s and adolescents’ pathways into adulthood and the role of the educational system in this process.
 The academic and psycho-social development is analyzed from a life-span perspective exclusively analyzing longitudinal data over longer periods of time (e.g., from middle school to young adulthood).
 The hierarchical structure of the school system (student/classroom/school/district/state/nations) requires the use of statistical tools that can handle these kind of nested data.

-Prof. Boehnke’s research focuses on developing statistical methods for the analysis of human genetic data and application of those methods to understand the genetic basis of human health and disease.
-His methods and software are used by statisticians and geneticists worldwide.
-His disease research is focused on type 2 diabetes (T2D) and related traits and on bipolar disorder and schizophrenia.
-His studies that are generating and analyzing genome or exome sequence data on 10,000s of individuals requiring the efficient handling of petabyte-scale data.
+My research focuses on developing statistical methods and software tools for the analysis of human genetic data and application of those methods to understand the genetic basis of human health and disease.
+Our methods and tools are used by statisticians and geneticists worldwide.
+My disease research is focused on type 2 diabetes (T2D) and related traits and on bipolar disorder and schizophrenia.
+Our studies are generating and analyzing genome or exome sequence data on 10,000s of individuals, requiring the efficient handling of petabyte-scale data.

 Michael Elliott is Professor of Biostatistics at the University of Michigan School of Public Health and Research Scientist at the Institute for Social Research.
 Dr. Elliott’s statistical research interests focus around the broad topic of “missing data,” including the design and analysis of sample surveys, casual and counterfactual inference, and latent variable models.
 He has worked closely with collaborators in injury research, pediatrics, women’s health, and the social determinants of physical and mental health.
 Dr. Elliott serves as an Associate Editor for the Journal of the American Statistical Association.
 He is currently serving as a co-investigator on the MIDAS-affiliated Reinventing Urban Transportation and Mobility project, working to develop methods to improve the representativeness of naturalistic driving data.